 Audio interfaces are essential studio staples that have a massive impact on your sound as well as on your workflow.
 But the best audio interface doesn’t have to get you in debt: Since 2012, when Universal Audio announced its Apollo line at an unprecedented value, fantastic-sounding options have been produced at low prices.

 The Best Budget Audio Interfaces

 Because excellent sound quality is achievable with gear starting at around $600, there’s simply no way around it: your audio interface should be one of your pricier studio investments.

 To make shopping for an inexpensive audio interface easier, we’ve asked our experts to narrow down your options.

 Starting at $899

-When Universal Audio announced the Apollo interfaces, it truly changed the game.
-Never before has software so seamlessly integrated with hardware.
-Since we love UAD plugins and use them every day to make music and do sound design, we decided to outfit every one of our studios with an Apollo.
-We have multiple Apollo Twins and Apollo 8’s.
-They sound fantastic, are very stable and get the job done.
+When Universal Audio announced their line of Apollo Interfaces, it was a real gamechanger.
+Never before has audio software so seamlessly integrated with hardware.
+Since we love UAD plugins – and use them every day to produce music and carry out sound design – we’ve outfitted every one of our studios with either an Apollo Twin or Apollo 8 Universal audio interface.
+They sound fantastic, are extremely stable, and get the job done.

 Starting at $595

-Apogee is the OG interface company.
-They were the first company to make digital audio converters for the studio and have been the premium solution for 30 years.
-Last year they announced the Element series which offers killer sound for a pretty great price.
-And they did that by essentially eliminating all of the knobs and displays on the front of the unit.
-So if you don’t mind tweaking gain and volume in software rather than on the hardware, the Element series are great options.
+Apogee is the original interface company and the first to produce digital audio converters for the studio.
+It’s no surprise that they’ve been the premium solution for 30 years.
+Recently they announced the Element series is now essentially eliminating all of the knobs and displays on the front of the unit.
+So if you don’t mind tweaking gain and volume in the software (rather than on the hardware), the Element series is a fantastic option.

 Starting at $2,800